2011 Monterrey casino attack: Sentenced

 All of the arrested were detained until their sentencing.
 On September 27, the minor Alan Enrique was released from the Juvenile Centre as no evidence was found that he was responsible for any part of the attack, despite having been named as a participant by some of the other arrested individuals, although he was later re-arrested.

 On October 27, restriction orders were closed on ten of the fourteen who had then been arrested.
 The Attorney General of Nuevo León ordered their arrests for homicide and organised criminal activity, having them moved to Topo Chico prison accompanied by a strong security team.

 Victims

 The majority of the victims were adults, people over the age of fifty and casino employees.
-Of the 52 people who died during the attack, ten were men and 42 women, including two pregnant women, one of whom was in her seventh month.
-Forty-five of the dead were identified (35 women and ten men) and the rest had to be tested in order to determine their identity as they had suffered severe burns.
-All of them died from toxic fumes, although only seven of the corpses were burned.
+Of the 52 people who died during the attack, 10 were men and 42 women, including two pregnant women, one of whom was in her seventh month.
+45 of the dead were identified (35 women and 10 men) and the rest had to be tested in order to determine their identity as they had suffered severe burns.
+All of them died from toxic fumes, although only 7 of the corpses were burned.
 Most of them were from Monterrey, but two were from Tamaulipas.
-With respect to the ten injured people, three of them were hospitalized in stable condition.
+Of the 10 injured people, 3 were hospitalized in stable condition.

 The victims included Joaquín Martínez, uncle of Silvia Landeros, a well-known television presenter at Multimedios Television, as well as the sister-in-law of ex-footballer Alfredo «Alacrán» Jiménez, whose condition has not been reported.